G0RELLA/gorella_base/lecture/CoC.md

 Also, if you need moral support, feel welcome to ping the organizers in person or by email.

+## Attribution
-## Thanks and credits go the [Montreal Brainhack School]() for providing the CoC, this CoC is based on.
+Thanks and credits go the [Montreal Brainhack School]() for providing the CoC, this CoC is based on.